juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 \end{center}
 ```

-Now, if we type **LS** again, we can see the demo cartridges that were installed.
+Now, if we type **LS** again, we can can list the contents in the **DEMOS** directory, which should be the newly installed demo cartridges.

 ```{=latex}
 \begin{center}